kestra-io/docs/content/docs/03.concepts/descriptions.md

 ---
 title: Descriptions
+icon: /docs/icons/concepts.svg
 ---

-You can document your flows, inputs, outputs, tasks and triggers by adding a description.
+You can document your flows, inputs, outputs, tasks and triggers by adding a description property.

 The `description` property is a string that supports [Markdown](https://en.wikipedia.org/wiki/Markdown) syntax.